ClinicalTrials.Veeva

 Inclusion criteria

-• Subjects must be in the age between 18 to 42 years old.
+• Subjects must be between 18 to 42 years old.

-• Subjects' near and far visual acuity with the better eye needs to be 20/25 (measured with a vision chart or better).
+• Subjects' near and far visual acuity with the better eye needs to be 20/25 or better (measured with a vision chart).
 Subjects can wear contact lenses (but not glasses) if usually wear them while working on computers.

-• Subjects must routinely work on a computer or digital display for average 4 hours or more each day.
+• Subjects must routinely work on a computer or digital display for an average of 4 hours or more each day.

-• Subjects can communicate in English fluently, and are used to read English documents on computer.
+• Subjects can communicate in English fluently and are used to read English documents on a computer.

-• Subjects must have valid tax number or social security number to receive monetary compensation.
+• Subjects must have a valid tax number or social security number to receive monetary compensation.

 Exclusion criteria

-• The difference on the prescription for both eyes is equal to or larger than 2 Diopters.
+• The difference in the prescription for both eyes is equal to or larger than 2 Diopters.

-• Subjects have cataract or have had cataract surgery.
+• Subjects have a cataract or have had cataract surgery.

 • Subjects are sensitive to lights (photosensitivity).